syncfusion-content/wpf-docs/wpf/DataGrid/Unbound-Column.md

 ## Templating unbound column

 You can load any WPF control in the display mode for `GridUnBoundColumn` by setting [GridColumn.CellTemplate](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~CellTemplate.html) property.
 In edit mode, corresponding editor will be loaded based on column type.
-You can refer the[CellTemplate](http://help.syncfusion.com/wpf/sfdatagrid/column-types#celltemplate-in-gridcolumn) section of `GridColumn` and [GridTemplateColumn](http://help.syncfusion.com/wpf/sfdatagrid/column-types#gridtemplatecolumn) for more information.
+You can refer the [CellTemplate](http://help.syncfusion.com/wpf/sfdatagrid/column-types#celltemplate-in-gridcolumn) section of `GridColumn` and [GridTemplateColumn](http://help.syncfusion.com/wpf/sfdatagrid/column-types#gridtemplatecolumn) for more information.